 § Remote DSN: select the QODBC DSN from the list. ( Make sure QRemote Server is running)

-Verify the QRemote Client connects to the server and the below listed logs are logged in the event window.
+Verify the QRemote client connects to the server and that the below-listed logs are logged in the event window.

 Connecting with 64-bit Applications